ModelMedia/py_ocr_bot/README.md

 You can change the text recognition settings: text language (24 languages are supported), content format - plain text or table, recognition result - message or text file.
 You can change these settings using the inline menu buttons.

 Please note: The bot could be slow sometimes as it depends on OCR.space's API requests.

+## ⛏️ Roadmap <a name = "roadmap"></a>
+1. Add the ability to process files by URL
+2. Anti-flood protection
+2. Refactoring

 ## ⛏️ Built Using <a name = "built_using"></a>
 + [Telethon](https://github.com/LonamiWebs/Telethon) - Telethon is an asyncio Python 3 MTProto library to interact with Telegram's API as a user or through a bot account (bot API alternative).